 There is no doubt that the majority of motor vehicle accidents involving pedestrians result in very severe personal injuries and even death.
-If you or a loved one has been hurt in a pedestrian accident or hit by a car, you have an absolute right to financial recovery and financial protection to help put you in the place you were before you were hurt.
+If you or a loved one has been hurt in a Hamilton pedestrian accident or hit by a car, you have an absolute right to financial recovery and financial protection to help put you in the place you were before you were hurt.
 We represent vicitms all over Ontario – and never ask for money upfront.

 Statistics Canada has reported that in Ontario: